Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 8
 Each rule that does not have a number can be given a unique number by the Monarch.
 The first number given by the Monarch must be 1, each additional number given must be exactly 1 higher than the previous number.

-# Rule 9
-If the monarch approves a proposal, the proposer of that proposal gains 5 IP.

 # Rule 10
 The game of Imperial Infinte Nomic (4) is separated into distinct phases called 'days' to represent turns and effects of time in game.
 Each day begins and ends at the discretion of the monarch via announcement.
 A day may last indefinitely if the monarch doesn't announce to end it (through Rule 2 and real world time have no effect on the Royal Day)